kyungjae-lee/linux-device-drivers/lessons_leanred.md

      > Run this command only if you want to change some kernel settings before compilation.

-   * Step 4: Kernel code compilation
+   * Step 4: Compile kernel source

      ```plain
      make ARCH=arm CROSS_COMPILE=arm-linux-gnueabihf- uImage dtbs LOADADDR=0x80008000 -j4